propalparolnapervom/NETWORK/Overall.md

 - end users (like campus network withing the university);
 - backbone networks, that are used for transit only (like a national interstate highways);
 - regional networks (like state highways);

+> **NOTE**: Autonomous System is not just a single network.
+It can be multiple networks, belonging to one single entity.

 When all of this Autonomous Systems are connected, they form an Internet.